What Is The Cosmological Argument?

 C) Therefore, the universe has a cause

 The first premise (A) seems logical and reasonably consistent since, as I mentioned earlier, something cannot come into existence purely from nothing.
-If anyone says otherwise, let him or her explain to you first hand how something can come from nothing otherwise let that person be or you’ll just end-up unreasonable like him/her!
+If anyone says otherwise, let him or her explain to you first hand how something can come from nothing otherwise let that person be or you’ll just end-up being a fool!

 Our second premise (B) shows and confirms the fundamental law of science: the Second Law of Thermodynamics, which affirms that the universe is running out of usable energy, and therefore, the universe, cannot have existed in infinity.